 – Remove from heat.

 – Place the filled peppers into the pot with the tomato sauce (the pan should be big enough so peppers will stand straight inside).

 Tip: Before you fill the peppers place them into the pot to see if it is the right size.

 – On very low heat let peppers simmer for 15-30 minutes depending on the size of the pepper (needs to be covered with a lid).
 The rice is uncooked so it needs to cook until it is soft.
 They are done when they won’t show their fresh green color.

-- 10 minutes before the pepper is done, add the lids on top of each pepper.
+– 10 minutes before the peppers are done, place the lids on top of each pepper.

 Serve them with mashed potatoes, boiled potatoes, or your favorite pasta.